Extras

 The Future

-St. John the Evangelist remains one of the few archdiocesan schools that still operates with a single class per grade.
-The campus has not seen major expansion in some time, but that may change in the future.
+St. John the Evangelist is one of the smallest schools in the archdiocese, and student enrollment has not seen major expansion in decades, but that may change in the future.

-Hapeville is a small but strategically valuable city due to its proximity to the airport and three major interstate highways.
-Because available land is limited and property values are high, developers have been constructing dense housing developments to maximize space.
-In the southern half of Hapeville, the recent and ongoing residential projects outlined above fall largely within a one-mile radius of St. John the Evangelist.
+Hapeville is a small city, but it holds an important location because it sits near the airport and three major interstate highways.
+With little land available and high property values, developers have focused on building dense housing to make the most of limited space.
+In the southern part of Hapeville, many recent and ongoing residential projects are located within about one mile of St. John the Evangelist.

-Among these developments are 87 single-family homes and 284 townhomes, which are narrow, three-story units built in continuous rows.
-Excluding the roughly 590 apartment units also under construction, these projects account for at least 371 new homes — and that number continues to grow.
-These houses are being listed at prices well above market average, indicating that many incoming residents will likely be higher-income families.
+These developments include 87 single-family homes and 284 townhomes (narrow, three-story buildings constructed in long rows).
+Not counting roughly 590 apartment units that are also under construction, these projects add at least 371 new homes, with more planned.
+Many of these homes are listed well above the area’s average prices, suggesting that many new residents will be higher-income families.

-Hapeville does have a public elementary school, but it lacks a public middle school.
-As a result, St. John the Evangelist is the only middle school within the city limits, aside from Woodward Academy one city over.
-This positions the school to receive a significant share of new families.
+Hapeville has a public elementary school but does not have a public middle school.
+Because of this, St. John the Evangelist is the only middle school within the city limits, aside from Woodward Academy, which is located in a neighboring city.
+This situation places St. John the Evangelist in a strong position to draw families moving into these new neighborhoods.

 Context Behind This Project

-My name is Anthony Tran, and I graduated from St. John the Evangelist in 2024 as a member of the school’s 67th graduating class.
-I aspired to attend a highly selective architecture university, many of which require applicants to submit portfolios.
-Meeting this requirement meant developing a deliberate and long-term plan to strengthen my work.
+My name is Anthony Tran, and I graduated from St. John the Evangelist in 2024 as part of the school’s 67th graduating class.
+I hoped to attend a highly selective university for architecture, which required applicants to submit a design portfolio.
+Meeting this requirement meant planning carefully over several years to improve my skills and body of work.

-An early step in this plan was to apply my creative skills in ways that meaningfully supported my school communities.
-In 2019, I began developing a digital recreation of St. John the Evangelist.
-At the time, my 3D modeling skills were still developing, and the resulting model lacked accuracy.
-Eventually, I gave up on the project and deleted the files.
+One early part of this plan was finding ways to use my creative abilities to support school communities.
+In 2019, I started working on a digital recreation of St. John the Evangelist.
+At the time, my 3D modeling skills were still limited, and the model was not very accurate.
+Eventually, I stopped working on the project and deleted the files.

-Because my siblings attended Our Lady of Mercy, I had the opportunity to walk through the campus many times and became familiar with its layout.
-Although the school is significantly larger than St. John the Evangelist, its organization is more straightforward.
-I decided to create a near 1:1 digital recreation of the campus as it appeared in both 2000 and 2020.
-I intended to present the completed model at the school’s 25th anniversary in 2025, with the goal of contributing to the celebration while establishing a connections with the school’s administration.
-Ultimately, I hoped this effort would lead to personalized letters of recommendation from the principal and director of advancement.
+Because my siblings attended Our Lady of Mercy, I spent a lot of time on that campus and became familiar with its layout.
+While the school is much larger than St. John the Evangelist, its design is far simpler.
+I aimed to create a detailed, near–one-to-one digital model of the campus as it appeared in both 2000 and 2020, with my goal being to present the finished project at the school’s 25th anniversary in 2025.
+I hoped the project would contribute to the celebration while also helping me build professional connections with the school’s administration; this would help give me access to personalized letters of recommendation from the principal and the director of advancement.

-This is a recreation of Our Lady of Mercy as it appeared in 2000.
+Shown above is the street-facing facade of Our Lady of Mercy as it appeared in 2000.

-To address that gap, I also designed a conceptual version of the campus — something original and dramatically different, yet still rooted in the same source of inspiration.
-This model imagined a school of about 600 students, with three classes per grade, and was created purely for the sake of exploring new ideas rather than practicality; it was never intended to be realistic.
+To address this, I also designed a conceptual version of the campus.
+This second model was entirely original and very different from the real school, while still drawing inspiration from it.
+It imagined a school serving about 600 students, with three classes per grade, and was created purely to explore new ideas and design possibilities.
+It was not meant to be practical or realistic.

 The church has been converted into a middle school wing, and the Pre-K, Kindergarten, and auxiliary classrooms have been moved elsewhere, allowing the cafeteria to roughly double its capacity.

-Aside from the material, color, and size, the iconic floor pattern has been left virtually untouched.
+Aside from the color and size, the iconic floor pattern has been left virtually untouched.

 The hollow area at the front of the church with the high ceiling has been turned into the campus's third floor that houses three science labs.